Yuanhao-JIANG/HelloLWJGL/README.md

   3. Google/Gson
   4. ...

-JDK: jdk-11.0.9

-VM Option:
+VM Option for macOS:
   1. firstOpenGLGame: -XstartOnFirstThread -ea -Dimgui.library.path=lib
   2. learnOpenGL: -XstartOnFirstThread

-Note that this engine has not been finished yet, I will keep working on this occasionally if I have time.
+#### Note that this engine has not been finished yet, I will keep working on this occasionally if I have time.